 This photo shows my paternal grandfather as a youth at some point during the First World War.
 Still too young for active duty in this photo, he is labelled as Scout Thies on the back of the photo.
 His presence in the photo reminded me of how war made an impact on everyone in his community in the north of England and, with almost an entire generation lost, the whole society.

 As a young man, my Grandfather moved to Canada where he was able to fulfill his 'cowboy' dreams and work with horses.
 During the Second World War, he traveled across the country training Cavalry soldiers.
 I believe that this photo of my grandfather was taken near the beginning of the War when my Father was very young.
 My Dad was very lucky that his Father was considered too old to fight overseas during this war and, unlike many boys his age, had a father to raise him after the war was over.
 Unfortunately, my Grandfather died before I was born, but I remember him through his story retold.
+I feel fortunate to have known my Mum's Father who was a squadron leader in the Royal Air Force.
+He was not inclined to discuss his wartime experiences but I was able to learn his story through my Mum and my Nanan.
+I try to share all these stories with my children and hope that feel connected to those that served for their country long before they were born, so that they too can remember and appreciate the enormity of dedication and sacrifice of our Armed Forces.

 2 comments: